divanshu-netizen/WestwingFeature_Demo/README.md

 # Prerequisites

-In order to run this Test Automation suite one should have following application installed:
+In order to run this Test Automation suite one should have following libraries, softwares, applications installed:

 Python & pip should be installed